Julia Ruuttila: Activism

-In 1948, under the pen name Kathleen Cronin, she wrote an article for People's World, a Marxist, leftist publication that called out the Portland Housing Authority and the State Public Welfare Commission for its failures to help the majority black community of Vanport after a flood.
+In 1948, under the pen name Kathleen Cronin, she wrote an article for People's World, a Communist Party USA publication that called out the Portland Housing Authority and the State Public Welfare Commission for its failures to adequately aid the victims of the Vanport Flood.
+She was at the time working for the welfare commission and, despite the pen name, she lost her job.

-While living in Astoria, Ruuttila worked for the Columbia River Fishermen's Protective Union, created an ILWU Women’s Auxiliary, and a Committee for Protection of Foreign Born.
+While living in Astoria, Ruuttila worked for the Columbia River Fishermen's Protective Union, created an ILWU Women's Auxiliary, and a Committee for Protection of Foreign Born.
 This committee led to her being subpoenaed by the House Committee on Un-American Activities, in an investigation on Communist Political Subversion, despite the fact that she was not a member of the Communist Party.

 Following her 1962 return to Portland, Ruuttila served on the Legislative Committee of the Portland Longshore Auxiliary.
 She also joined a campaign by the Women's International League for Peace and Freedom to stop nerve gas from being moved to a chemical depot in Umatilla.
 She also opposed the Vietnam War, and encouraged laborers to join the anti-war movement.

 Julia Ruuttila was arrested several times.
 The first time, was during the IWA lockout, and the last time would be in 1975 during a sit-in at a Portland office of Pacific Power and Light, protesting their rising prices.

 Writing career

-Fiction writing
+Fiction, poetry and personal writing

 Julia Ruuttila wrote profusely throughout her long life.
-Much of her work is related to her own life, and contain themes of anti-racism, leftism, and class politics.
-For example, “The Wolf at the Door” is a love story ruined by class differences which is set in the backdrop of a sawmill in the 1930s.
-Another story, “Joshua’s Daughter: The Story of a Girl who Passed for White” is a story of a biracial woman in 1950s Astoria.
-She began writing “The Bridges of Ce,” an autobiographical work, while she was fifty.
-She would never finish.
-Many of her later stories were fictionalized interpretations of her own life.
-For example, “Eggs in Baskets” relates to her mother’s illegal sale of birth control, and “Murder in the High Rise” is about an elderly murder victim who wrote for labor publications.
+She wrote poetry since she was a girl and published poems in her high school annual and in later years in the Oregonian newspaper.
+She self published a book of poetry near the end of her life.
+She also wrote romance stories for True Story Magazine when she badly needed money.
+Her work contains themes of anti-racism, leftism, and class politics.
+For example, “The Wolf at the Door” is a love story ruined by class differences set in a fictionalized version of the sawmill company town she lived in in the 1920s and 30s.
+She began writing “The Bridges of Ce,” her memoir, when she was fifty but it remains a fragment.
+Another memoir is the essay “Eggs in Baskets” telling of her mother's distribution of illegal birth control door-to-door in Eugene, Oregon when Julia was a girl.
+Like many writers, she often used pieces of her own life in her fiction, for example “Murder in the High Rise” is about an elderly murder victim who wrote for labor publications.